Skillz4Killz/discordeno-docs/docs/gettingstarted.md

 Client(BotOptions);
 ```

-Alterntively, you can use boilerplate template repositories that were created by wonderful developers.
+Alternatively, you can use boilerplate template repositories that were created by wonderful developers.
 This will get the base of your bot pre-built for you.
 Overtime, developers create other command frameworks for this library and they will be listed here:

 | Bot Name           | Developer          | Links | Description |
 |--------------------|--------------------|---------------------------------------------------------|-----|